How to bake the best baked potato: Guess which appliance you don’t need!

 The potatoes emerge as piping hot pockets of buttery, fluffy, perfectly tender, and evenly cooked potatoes.
 Drooool!

 The skins are pure crispy perfection and this was the first time I have ever seen Kyle eat the potato skin.
 We loaded these potatoes up for lunch two weekends in a row for a fantastic and filling meal, and I even popped a few extra potatoes in the oven to guarantee lunch for me during the week.

-How about some recipes to use these potatoes?
+How about some recipes to use these baked potatoes?

 How to Bake the Best Baked Potato